LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/test-conversation-assist.md

 ### Step 8: Test Conversation Assist

-With the engagement up and running, we can now test out the functionality of Agent Assist in a live conversation.
+With the engagement up and running, we can now test out the functionality of Conversation Assist in a live conversation.

 In a separate browser window, navigate to [https://developers.liveperson.com/web-messaging/emulator.html](https://developers.liveperson.com/web-messaging/emulator.html).
 Here, provide your Conversational Cloud account number, and click **Show Window**.
-If the Agent Assist Testing engagement has been set up correctly, there will be a “Message us” call to action button along the right side of the screen.
+If the Conversation Assist Testing engagement has been set up correctly, there will be a “Message us” call to action button along the right side of the screen.

 <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/message_us.png">